Quality-Aware Robust Multi-View Clustering for Heterogeneous Observation Noise: Conclusion

 \section{Conclusion}

 In this paper, we identify and address the challenge of heterogeneous observation noise in multi-view clustering.
-To tackle this, we propose Quality-Aware Robust Multi-View Clustering (QARMVC), a novel framework that leverages an information bottleneck mechanism to precisely quantify instance-level data quality.
-These quality scores guide a weighted contrastive objective and a global-local alignment module, enabling the model to adaptively suppress noisy anchors and align distorted views via a robust global consensus.
-Extensive experiments on multiple benchmarks demonstrate that QARMVC significantly outperforms state-of-the-art methods, particularly in scenarios with varying noise intensities, confirming its effectiveness in learning discriminative and robust representations.
+To this end, we propose Quality-Aware Robust Multi-View Clustering (QARMVC), a novel framework that leverages an information bottleneck mechanism to quantify instance-level data quality.
+These quality scores guide a weighted contrastive objective and a global-local alignment module, enabling the model to suppress noisy anchors and align distorted views through a robust global consensus.
+Extensive experiments on multiple benchmarks demonstrate the effectiveness of QARMVC, especially under varying noise intensities.
+Nevertheless, the current framework is mainly designed for unstructured random noise and may be less effective for more structured noise patterns.
+Exploring more adaptive robust multi-view clustering under broader real-world noise settings will be an important direction for future work.